 My mom had more than twenty first cousins on her paternal side.
 I know those Breitenstein cousins and their families way better and with much more detail than I do her second cousins, the Fischer, Bodeman, Meier, and some other Breitenstein cousins.
 Her oldest cousin, Elizabeth married a wonderful man named Jimmy Baker, had four children, and moved to Massachusetts and then New Hampshire.
 I visited them with my best friend in the early 1970s and again with my husband in the early 1980s.
 In the meantime, we wrote back and forth.
 I never stayed with Mom’s other cousins in Louisville, because when I went to Louisville I stayed with my grandparents.
 So Elizabeth and Jimmy were different.
-I got to know them without the swirl of all the other relatives, in fact, I got to know them separately from their own children, who were gone, out of the house, married and living their own lives, when I visited.
+I got to know them without the swirl of all the other relatives.
+In fact, I got to know them separately from their own children, who were gone, out of the house, married and living their own lives, when I visited.
 In the perfect world, I could have written about how funny they were, how self deprecating, how gracious, and how interesting.
-I think that would have hurt some feelings across the board, not that I said nice things about Elizabeth and Jimmy, but that I couldn’t, except through hearsay, say the same nice things about all the others.
+That might have hurt some feelings across the board, not that I said nice things about Elizabeth and Jimmy, but that I couldn’t, except through hearsay, say the same nice things about all the others.
 My grandmother taught Elizabeth and her younger sister Thelma how to drive, and when it came time to chose godparents for their youngest child, Grandma and Grandpa chose Thelma as one.
-Thelma’s two children were in my parents’ wedding and yes they were very cute.
-So I am partial to my great uncle Mike’s daughters, and Uncle Ed’s daughter, and Uncle Carl’s son, and Uncle Herm’s two, and Uncle John’s daughter Carol, and Uncle Lawrence’s son Doug, and Uncle Jule’s kids, cause he was the baby and all the others even though I didn’t know them, because Grandpa thought the world of his nieces and nephews.
-Even listing them, I feel badly I left a couple out, but there were some I never met.
+Thelma’s two children were in my parents’ wedding and yes, they were very cute.
+So I am partial to my great uncle Mike’s daughters, and Uncle Ed’s daughter, and Uncle Carl’s son, and Uncle Herm’s two, and Uncle John’s daughter Carol, and Uncle Lawrence’s son Doug, and Uncle Jule’s kids, cause he was the baby, and all the others even though I didn’t know them, because Grandpa thought the world of his nieces and nephews.
+Listing them, I feel badly I left a couple out, but there are some I never met.

-Some thoughts on writing:
+Some thoughts on writing about family:

-Don’t hurt anyone’s feelings if you can avoid it.
+- Don’t hurt anyone’s feelings, if you can avoid it.